 Lucas with chant artist Brenda McMorrow

-Celebrating community and nature through song, sound and soulful imagery is what continues to motivate Lucas Tensen as a multi-instrumentalist, composer, instrument maker, artist and facilitator.
-He loves his new home in London ON, also known as the Forest City.
+Celebrating community and nature through song, sound and soulful imagery is what continues to motivate Lucas Tensen as a multi-instrumentalist, songwriter, instrument maker and facilitator.
+He currently lives in London ON, also known as the Forest City.

 As a classically trained cellist, Lucas co-hosted a monthly chamber concert series for seven years with flautist Jamie Thompson in Toronto that included inter-arts collaborations with over fifty local musicians and artists.
 He has recorded on award winning albums including the Grammy nominated album Asia Beauty by Ron Korb.
 Recent collaborations include accompanying devotional chant artist Brenda McMorrow for the online 2020 Shift Summit festival which included renowned artists like Michael Franti, Deva Premal and guest speakers Jane Goodall, Deepak Chopra and Marianne Williamson.

 A skilled facilitator, Lucas lead an adult devotional chanting workshop at the Ignatius Retreat Centre with singer/harpist Shannon Kingsbury and instrumental workshops at Hillside Music Festival and The Groove Yoga Festival.
 Equally at ease in academic circles, Lucas presented some of his research ideas at an International Community Music Conference in Waterloo.
 The Age of Majority Singers performed one of Lucas' chants in 4 part harmony accompanied by kora with the audience singing the chorus along with the choir.